biopragmatics/oquat/docs/invalids/prefix/ncbitaxon.md

 ## `tto`: Teleost taxonomy ontology

-Identifiers for this prefix are given incorrectly correctly in `tto`.
+Identifiers for this prefix are given incorrectly in `tto`.
+See the [GitHub repository](https://github.com/phenoscape/teleost-taxonomy-ontology).

 | external_xref       |   usages_count | usages                                            |
 |---------------------|----------------|---------------------------------------------------|